• Skip to primary navigation

 • Explore the 16th-century citadel and visit the museums.
 Enjoy beautiful views over the bay.

-• Discover the most beautiful beaches in the area, such as Plage de Pampelonne and Plage de l’Escalet.
+• Discover the most beautiful beaches in the area, such as Pampelonne Beach and Escalet Beach

 • Discover French popular culture at the Musée de la Gendarmerie et du Cinéma (in reference to films starring Louis de Funès).